Excellent Elms

 We do lots of exciting things throughout the year, this may be part of our topic or additional experiences.

-PE for both Aspiring Acers and Excellent Elms is on a Friday
+PE for Aspiring Acers is Thursday

 The children will change for PE in school so please ensure they have their kit ready.
 They can leave this in school if you like.